 We certainly understand last minute emergencies and the need for people to work during the week.
 This being said, you cannot receive certification if you miss any class.
 Please be prepared to block out the time necessary to attend every day and be on time to class.

 Gold Star Harley-Davidson® is committed to providing quality training and helping people become safe motorcyclists in a fun safe environment.
 If during the course of instruction it is deemed that it is not safe to allow a person to proceed in the class, that person may be counseled out of the class.
 It is also possible for a person to be unable to pass the final evaluations.
 In these circumstances you may be given the opportunity to take the class again at the discretion of the rider coaches/program administrator.
-Class fee is non-refundable within 15 days prior to class start or for non-completion of class for any reason.
-This refund policy supersedes any other refund policies in place at Gold Star Harley-Davidson®.
+Class fee is non-refundable once it has been paid for.